 - At least 2 new use cases: - One will be the signalisation of bottlenecks for busses.
-Besides few permanent locations for this use case, it will be investigated if a mobile version of this could possibly be used for long-term road works. - The other one will be a warning message that pedestrians cross the street without a pedestrian crossing at special locations. - At least 3 new roadside stations. - At least 5 new onboard units. - A Broker and first hybrid tests: especially in a national context discussions need to continue which amount of brokers is feasible and desirable.
+Besides few permanent locations for this use case, it will be investigated if a mobile version of this could possibly be used for long-term road works. - The other one will be a warning message that pedestrians cross the street without a pedestrian crossing at special locations. - At least 3 new roadside stations for a rollout of Public Transport Prioritisation (SI TLP). - A Broker and first hybrid tests: especially in a national context, discussions need to continue which number of brokers is feasible and desirable.